-My husband was reading a book recently about the power of a morning routine.
-I asked him to share the summary of what he learned.
-It all sounded great; but the idea of implementing a lengthy morning routine or getting up an hour early to do a variety of things makes me want to go right back to bed.
-We only have so much ‘bandwidth’ and willpower in a day, and personally, I don’t want to use it all up by 7am.
+My husband recently read a book about the power of a morning routine.
+He shared the summary of what he had learned with me, and it all sounded great.
+However, the idea of implementing a lengthy morning routine or getting up an hour early to do various things makes me want to go back to bed—with three kids, a dog, a job, and an active life, I have to admit that I like my sleep.

 When I asked what he had done with the book’s great suggestions, the answer was nothing.
-He loved the ideas and concepts but hadn’t changed anything in his life.
+He loved the ideas and concepts, but hadn’t changed anything in his life.

 Table of Contents